-The estimates uniformly suggest that increased disclosure is associated with higher risk-adjusted returns, both for trading activities and for the BHC as a whole.
+The estimates uniformly suggest that increased disclosure is associated with higher riskadjusted returns, both for trading activities and for the BHC as a whole.
 The coefficients on the aggregate market risk disclosure index and the first principal component variable are positive and statistically significant in each specification.
-Aside from being statistically significant, the results are economically important: An increase of one standard deviation in the disclosure index or the first principal components measure is associated with a 0.35 to 0.45 standard deviation increase in risk-adjusted market returns and alpha and a 0.50 to 0.60 standard deviation increase in risk-adjusted trading returns.
+Aside from being statistically significant, the results are economically important: a one-standard deviation increase in the disclosure index or first principal components measure is associated with 0.35 to 0.45 standard deviation increase in riskadjusted market returns and alpha and with a 0.50 to 0.60 standard deviation increase in riskadjusted trading returns.